-But with some careful planning and amazing deals through Ebates, your journey doesn’t have to be just a dream!
+But with some careful planning and amazing deals through Ebates, your journey doesn’t have to be just a dream.
 You can go scuba diving in Costa Rica or learn to cook in Italy.
 You can take up painting in France or meditate in Nepal.
-More and more companies are looking at travel experience when considering employees so it may be just the right touch to add to your resume.
-After all, your journey will teach you independence, money management skills, language skills, leadership and cultural understanding that will help you stand out from the crowd.
+More and more companies are looking at travel experience when considering employees, so it may be just the right touch to add to your resume.
+After all, your journey will teach you independence, money-management skills, language skills, leadership and cultural understanding that will help you stand out from the crowd.

-Step 1: Preparing the Post Grad Travel Plan
+Step 1: Preparing the Post-Grad Travel Plan

-Any college student gorging themselves on dorm room staples like Ramen noodles and pizza can tell you that funds are pretty tight.
-The retail or food industry job that you work part time may not pay as much as you would like, but with careful planning, you can make your travel dreams a reality.
+Any college student gorging themselves on dorm-room staples like ramen noodles and pizza can tell you that funds are pretty tight.
+The retail or food-industry job that you work part time may not pay as much as you would like, but with careful planning you can make your travel dreams a reality.

 How much you need to save is based entirely on your travel goals.
 A domestic road trip is a great low-cost option that will allow you to get to know your homeland better.
-International travel, albeit more costly, allows you to discover other cultures for a more worldly appreciation.
-Some international destinations, such as Ecuador, Thailand, India, and Bolivia, are great for seeing the world without spending a fortune.
+International travel, although more costly, allows you to discover other cultures for a more worldly appreciation.
+Some international destinations, such as Ecuador, Thailand, India and Bolivia, are great for seeing the world without spending a fortune.

-Wherever you end up, your travel doesn’t have to be a money draining experience.
-A fellowship can fund your travel and many are awarded based on specific interests or majors.
-You can also take on a position teaching English as a Second Language (ESL) in many countries.
+Wherever you end up, your travel doesn’t have to be a money-draining experience.
+A fellowship can fund your travel, and many are awarded based on specific interests or majors.
+You can also take on a position teaching English as a Second Language in many countries.
 More and more students are able to afford overseas adventures by taking on freelance work through sites like Upwork and Craigslist.
 Computer programming, writing and graphic design can often be performed from anywhere, allowing you to bring in extra money while still touring the world.
 There are plenty of work abroad opportunities available for the right person.

 Step 2: Making the Arrangements

 Now that you’ve sorted through your college graduation trip ideas, chosen your destination and rounded up all your funds, it’s time to start making the arrangements for your big journey.
-Getting there is half the battle and Travelocity Air can help you find great deals on plane tickets.
+Getting there is half the battle, and Travelocity Air can help you find great deals on plane tickets.
 There is no magical day to buy plane tickets, but research indicates that 54 days before your trip may be the key number.
 Keep your dates open to find the cheapest flights.
-Some companies even offer student travel deals to accommodate post grad travel plans.
+Some companies even offer student travel deals to accommodate post-grad travel plans.
 These student travel programs allow you to make the most of your vacation planning.
 They may even provide you with new graduation travel ideas with more nearby destinations along the way.

 Remember to do plenty of research to get the best deal on your graduation trip ideas.
-Sites like Groupon Getaways can not only get you great deals on plane tickets and hotel accommodations, but often features a promo code to help you save even more.
-Plus with Cash Back at Ebates, you’ll find the best deals and earn money back on each qualifying purchase.
+Sites like Groupon Getaways can not only get you great deals on plane tickets and hotel accommodations, but also often feature a promo code to help you save even more.
+Plus, with Cash Back at Ebates, you’ll find the best deals and earn money back on each qualifying purchase.
 You’ll even be able to save on international travel with airline tickets from British Airways, Emirates and Air France.

-Step 3: Stick to the Plan But Allow for Extras
+Step 3: Stick to the Plan, but Allow for Extras

-While you may enjoy a color-coded itinerary of events, a bit of spontaneity can add to the adventure and help you form valuable life skills.
+Although you may enjoy a color-coded itinerary of events, a bit of spontaneity can add to the adventure and help you form valuable life skills.
 Pick up travel guides from Lonely Planet, but also dine at local favorites or randomly zipline over the forest canopy.